Applicants for the BC-TMH credential must meet the following requirements:

 The TMHE consists of 120 multiple-choice questions.
 Examinees will have 3 hours to complete the examination, which must be completed in one sitting.

 In the event that an individual does not pass the TMHE, they may retake it twice.
 Individuals must wait at least 90 days after taking the examinantion before requesting to retest.
 The fee to retest is $100.
-To retest, please access your application in the Credentialing Gateway after the 90-day waiting period.
+To retest, an individual may access their application in the Credentialing Gateway after the 90-day waiting period.

 If an individual does not pass the TMHE after three attempts their application closes.
 A new application for the BC-TMH credential is then required in order to be authorized to sit for the TMHE again.
 With each new application, three examination attempts are permitted, following the 90-day minimum waiting period after each examination attempt.
 For more information, please see the BC-TMH Professional Credential Eligibility Policy.

 Please contact CCE for all examination inquiries at firstname.lastname@example.org.

 Applicants must disclose any criminal, legal, or disciplinary related matters when applying for this credential.
 A disclosure and all required documentation must be submitted with your application.
-Reviews of required disclosed matters are processed in accordance with current CCE policies and procedures, including the CCE Credential Eligibility Policy-Ethics.
+Reviews of required disclosed matters are processed in accordance with current CCE policies and procedures, including the CCE Credential Eligibility Ethics Policy.

 A nonrefundable, nontransferable application fee of $150 is due at the time of application.
 Your application will be held open for 3 years to allow you to submit all required materials.

 NOTE: Submission of fees and required documentation does NOT guarantee approval for the credential.